You can also register for email updates about Census 2021 and/or other areas of the ONS.

 2021 Census and statistics about the Sikh community – 23 October 2017

-Office for National Statistics (ONS) invited organisations and individual experts who may have an interest in statistics about the Sikh community to an open meeting on 23 October 2017 in London.
-We shared progress in developing the questions for the 2021 Census and discussed how the need for statistics about the Sikh community can be met by ONS.
+The ONS invited organisations and individual experts who may have an interest in statistics about the Sikh community to an open meeting on 23 October 2017 in London.
+We shared progress in developing the questions for the 2021 Census and discussed how the need for statistics about the Sikh community can be met by the ONS.

 2021 Census roadshows – July 2017